The SIPOC diagram is a six sigma tool that we use for business processes.

 Besides, it helps to identify a very good relationship between supplier, inputs, and process; And gives visibility to customers and their essential needs.

 You can take a Christmas cracker, for example.
-It may be the kind of thing that has been around forever, but it was invented in 1846 by Thomas Thomas, a baker, and confectioner in London.
+It may be the kind of thing that has been around forever, but the invention was in 1846 by Thomas Thomas, a baker, and confectioner in London.

 During a trip to Paris, he saw colorful almonds and a variety of sweets wrapped up in a lot of abnormal tissues.